-All fully vaccinated participants are welcome to join this trip.
+All participants are welcome to join this trip.
 No registration required.

-We welcome bird enthusiasts of all levels.
-We all help each other to find and identify the birds, and there are usually several experienced birders to assist.
-You don’t even have to arrive on time because we spend the first 30-60 minutes studying the birds around the first pond, and our group is easy to find.
+Bird enthusiasts of all levels help each other to find and identify the birds, and there are usually several experienced birders to assist.
+You don’t even have to arrive on time because we spend the first 30 to 60 minutes studying the birds around the first pond and the group is easy to find.
+Heavy rain cancels.

 DIRECTIONS: From Hwy 101, exit at Smith Ranch Rd.
 Drive east on Smith Ranch Rd toward McInnis Park.
 Turn left immediately after crossing the railroad tracks and drive about 0.5 mile through the LGVSD gates and into the parking lot at the end of the road.
 Meet the group by the bridge just past the parking lot.
-There is an outhouse in the parking area for public use or you can use the bathrooms at nearby McInnis Park.
+There is an outhouse in the parking area for public use.

 Registration opens Wednesday, February 22 at 8 AM.
 Trip limit is 15 fully vaccinated participants.
 No drop-ins, please.

 Mount Tamalpais, rising like an icon above Marin, hosts some birds uncommonly seen in the rest of the county such as Pileated Woodpecker, Red-breasted Nuthatch, Purple Finch, Red Crossbill, and in the winter, 1 or 2 Townsend’s Solitaire.